chipweinberger/flutter_blue_plus/README.md

 Flutter Blue Plus diligently uses exceptions for error handling.

-Stream errors are not used and streams are never closed.
+Stream errors are not used.
+Streams are never closed.
 Streams only return valid results.

 **See the Reference section below for a complete list of throwing function.**